Skip to Content

 13. Letter Knowledge

 Children should be exposed to letters early on.
-Playing with physical letters is the best way to teach letter formation in a practical way.
+Playing with physical letters is the most effective way to teach letter formation practically.

 Learning how to form letters on a worksheet is part of formal reading and writing education and is not necessary during the early years before fine motor skills are properly formed.